Frequently Asked Questions - for Owners

 That is a very good question.
 We not only perform a rigorous comparative market analysis (CMA) for your property, we go one step further.
 We merge data from the most recent Census Bureau to develop a strategic leasing plan that maximizes the rent while reducing vacancy time.
 Our Leasing Plan is proprietary, and we are the only company (we know of) that offers it.
 You can request a free, no-obligation, rental valuation estimate from us as well.

 That is impossible to say.
 Each property is unique in its location, amenities, and features it offers.
 In addition, market conditions will also dictate lease up times.
 2-6 weeks is a good starting point, but in no way represents what may actually be the time required for your property.
 We've had property get rented in much less — and much more — time than that!
-Average times are on the order of 21-22 days.
-If a property remains vacant for very long, we will contact you to discuss options.
-Pricing your property competitively and having it in the best condition possible for showing are crucial to effective marketing.
-Just so we don't miss anyone, we keep a database of tenants looking to move.
+Average times are on the order of 21-30 days, depending on market conditions.

 It really depends on the condition of the property when we receive it.
 It takes a week at a minimum to do the make ready inspection, clean the home, and clean the carpets.
-Additional repairs could lengthen that time.
+Additional repairs can lengthen that time.

-In a house the tenant is responsible for all utilities.
+In a house, the tenant is responsible for all utilities.
 Water & sewer will stay with the property, and remain the owner's responsibility.
 We ask the owner to have a copy of the water bill sent to the property address for the tenants to pay and another copy sent to the owner.
 If the owner sees a past due balance we ask to be notified immediately.

 Yes, we do that all the time.
 The presentation of your property is a key element in getting it rented quickly and at top dollar.

-We use the Internet extensively.
-We employ search engines to drive prospects to our website, and we advertise our vacant properties on several Internet-based rental listing services such as Zillow, Trulia, Hotpads, etc. (Please be advised that Zillow now charges a nominal fee for advertising, and we pass those charges through to the owner.)
 We cross-market through the listings on our website.
 We also use yard signs to capture residents in the local area.
-These advertising strategies are all included free to owners and landlords.
+These advertising strategies are all free to owners.
 If you wish to place your property in either newspaper classifieds or fee-based Internet rental sites (incl.
 Zillow), we can do so and pass the fee through to you.
 We typically stay away from Craigslist.

 We love pets -- we just aren't convinced all tenants know how to care for a pet inside.
-For that reason we have a 'no pets' policy.
+For that reason, we have a 'no pets' policy.
 Our experience has shown this policy is well worth it in the long run.
 'No pets' eliminates a significant part of the tenant rental market, and may result in less income or longer vacancy times.
 Nonetheless, we continue to maintain high occupancy (>97% vacancy), at market rental rates.
 If/when a pet is allowed we charge a monthly pet fee plus a bump in the security deposit.

 Be advised that service animals and emotional support animals (ESAs) are NOT pets, and we are required by law to accept them when proper documentation and procedures are followed.